nVentiveUX/azure-gaming/README.md

 **This software comes with no warranty of any kind**.
 USE AT YOUR OWN RISK!
 This a personal project and is NOT endorsed by Microsoft.
 If you encounter an issue, please submit it on GitHub.

-A workaround could be to press ALT+ENTER to switch from fullscreen to window mode, and then return to the Desktop.

 ## Known issue

 The only issue so far is about Steam In-Home streaming.
 Due to a bug, you cannot return to the Windows Desktop during your game session using ALT+TAB.

+A workaround could be to press ALT+ENTER to switch from fullscreen to window mode, and then return to the Desktop.

 ## Usage

 ### Create the infrastructure in Azure

 * The only requirement is to have AZ CLI installed.
 You can use the [Azure Cloud Shell](https://shell.azure.com/)
-* Do not forget to update the options values of the script ```create_vmss.sh```
+* Do not forget to update the options values of the below example.
 * At the end, you will be prompted to choose your Windows **admin password**

 ```bash